Sustainability

 Local Sourcing for a Lower Footprint

 All of our bamboo and plant-based resins are locally sourced in the same province as our manufacturing facility.
-This minimizes our carbon footprint and supports the regions connected to our materials.

 Did You Know?